 An unnerved-looking ‘Paper’ is on his first day of school.
 Looking for his clique, he walks past a group of Scissors to join a group of Papers.

 He soon finds out that the familiar faces are actually bullied until a strong-looking Scissor comes in to save him.

 Now friends, the Paper and Scissor are walking home together when they encounter a little Stone being bullied by other Stones.

 However, in a deja vu manner, the Paper rescues the little Stone and all three of them become friends.

 Characteristics: What does Android have to do with this story?

-Sometimes, the goal of an animated commercial is not to sell or cause an action, rather it is to create positive feelings for the brand.
+Sometimes, the goal of animation advertisements is not to sell or cause an action, rather it is to create positive feelings for the brand.